raamji2403/gas_monitoring_system/README.md

    git clone https://github.com/your_username/gas-detection-system.git

 2. Open Gas_Monitoring_System.ino in Arduino IDE.
-3. In Gas_Monitoring_Syatem.ino file replace the first 3 lines from Blynk App Configurations.
+3. In Gas_Monitoring_System.ino file replace the first 3 lines from Blynk App Configurations.
 4. Replace auth, ssid, and pass with your Blynk authentication token, WiFi SSID, and password.
 5. Upload the code to your ESP8266.